 Minnesota enters women’s AP Top 25, top 5 remain unchanged

-The first-year coach became the 39th person to play and coach a team that was ranked when her alma mater entered the women’s basketball poll Monday at No. 25.
-Whalen is the 12th to accomplish the feat at the same school.
-Minnesota won its opening game in front of about 14,000 fans Friday night.
+Whalen became the 39th person to play and coach a team that was ranked when her alma mater entered the poll at No. 25.
+Whalen is the 12th to do it at the same school.

-The top five remained unchanged with Notre Dame, UConn, Oregon, Baylor and Louisville leading the way.
+While Minnesota entered at No. 25, most of the poll was relatively unchanged.
+Notre Dame, UConn, Oregon, Baylor and Louisville still are the top five teams.
 The Irish are no longer a unanimous choice by the 31-member national media panel.
 They lost one first-place ballot to Oregon, which rallied to beat No. 18 Syracuse at home on Saturday.

 Top 25 teams went 39-1 against unranked opponents this past week with then-No. 21 Duke suffering the only loss with a defeat at Northwestern.

 Here are a few other tidbits from the poll:

 IRISH EYES ARE SMILING: Notre Dame ran over Harvard in its season opener and looks to keep its going against Penn on Monday night.
 The Irish then visit No. 15 DePaul on Saturday.

 CONFERENCE SUPREMECY: The Southeastern Conference has six ranked teams.
 The Pac-12 and ACC had five and the Big Ten three.
 The American, Big East and Big 12 each have two.